asen/rrdagg/README.md

 <prog-name> can be java -jar path/to/rrdagg-assembly.jar or a batch file wrapping that.

-If the first argument after the rpogram name starts with a dash it will be treated as an option.
+If the first argument after the program name starts with a dash it will be treated as an option.
 Currently only one option is supported and that is a path to rrdtool executable after an -r or --rrdtool.
 If that option is not specified rrdtool is expected to be on the PATH.